 Compensated Absences.
 Employees of the Town earn vacation or sick leave at varying rates based upon length of service.
-Vacation leave in non-cumulative, any unused vacation not taken by December 31, is lost.
+Vacation leave of 40 hours is allowed to be carried over into the next year.
+Total accrued vacation leave as of December 31, 2022 totaled \$5,554.
 Unused personal/sick leave may be carried into the first ninety days of the subsequent year, any unused personal/sick leave not taken by March 31 is lost.
 Any unused personal/sick leave is immaterial, therefore, no accrual has been made.